ballerina-platform/ballerina-dev-website/learn/references/style-guide/coding-conventions/expressions.md

 ## Table Literal

-* Follow formatting guidelines of [Record Literals](/learn/style-guide/expressions/#record-literal) when formatting a table block.
+* Follow the formatting guidelines of [Record Literals](/learn/style-guide/expressions/#record-literal) when formatting a table block.

 **Example,**